- Photos & Map

 - Destination: Mountain station, Rosswald

-In this description, the hike starts at the Rosswald Bahnen valley station in Ried-Brig.
-It is also possible to take the post bus from Brig to Termen and start the hike from Termen village square.
+The hike described here starts at the valley station of the Rosswald cable cars in Ried-Brig.
+It is also possible to take the PostBus from Brig to Termen and start the hike from Termen, village square.

-During the ascent, the view glides towards the Aletschhorn and Aletsch Arena.
-Later, hikers can look out over the Rhone Valley with the Alpine town of Brig-Glis and Naters.
-The trail climbs along the Tunetschgraben to the summit cross on the Kläna at over 1,300 meters.
+During the ascent, the view slides towards the Aletschhorn and Aletsch Arena.
+Later, the hiker overlooks the Rhone Valley with the alpine towns Brig-Glis and Naters.
+Along the Tunetschgraben, the path climbs over 1,300 meters in elevation to the summit cross on the Kläna.

-You hike down to Alpe Rosswald on the old military trails of Rosswald.
-During the descent, the view opens up to the Brigerberger high plateau with Termen and Ried-Brig, as well as the Riedalpji.
+On the old military paths of Rosswald, you hike down to the Rosswald alpine pasture.
+During the descent, the view opens up to the Brigerberg plateau with Termen and Ried-Brig, as well as the Riedalpji.

-Once you arrive in Rosswald, you can eat at the restaurants or buy food at the grocery store.
-The descent is possible via the 36 trail or by gondola lift.
+Upon arrival in Rosswald, you can refresh yourself in the restaurants or the grocery store.
+The descent is possible via the 36-er Weg or also with the gondola.

 Good to know